SocialCareData/placements-standard/specification.md

 <a href="https://github.com/SocialCareData/placements-standard/issues/new?template=content_issue.yml&title=Issue+regarding+Placements+Spec+Risk+to+child+category" class="web-button" target="_blank">Raise an issue about this category: Risk to child </a>

 ### Risk of harm to others or property
 This section describes risks of harm to others or property assocaited with the referral.
 As above, these fields reflect a focus on how providers conceptualise need, and in particular how this translates into a decision as to whether or not to offer an available placement and at what price all other things being equal.
 That is not the only way of thinking about risks or needs, but it is the lens which is most appropriate to market analysis because it is how ‘needs’ translate into placements being available or unavailable, and more or less expensive.
-These fields allow analysis of relationship between known risks to the child and placement outcome and cost.
+These fields allow analysis of the relationship between known risks to the child and placement outcome and cost.

 |Field name|Options|Cardinality|Data Type & Format|
 |----------|-------|-----------|------------------|